Editing Videos, Images and Audio

-Shotstack provides the framework to automate the editing process for your videos and the heavy lifting of rendering hundreds or even thousands of videos concurrently.
+Shotstack provides the framework to automate the editing process for your videos, images and audio and the heavy lifting of rendering hundreds or even thousands of videos concurrently.

-Shotstack is useful is in building video based applications and automating workflows where a template can be used and videos created in batches or large volumes.
+Shotstack is useful is in building media based applications and automating workflows where a template can be used and assets created in batches or large volumes.